UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Discussion

 \subsection{Model performance evaluation}

 We investigate the performance of several state-of-the-art NR-IQA methods on our dataset.
 To provide a comprehensive analysis, we consider models based on a broad range of approaches, such as standard supervised learning \cite{su2020blindly, wiedemann2023KonxCrossresolutionImageb}, self-supervised learning \cite{madhusudana2022image, agnolucci2024arniqa}, and vision $\&$ language \cite{wang2023exploring, agnolucci2024qualityaware}.
-For a fair comparison, we train each model on the training split of our dataset using the hyperparameters specified by the authors in the respective paper.
+For a fair comparison, we train each model on the training split of our dataset.
 In particular, for methods based on self-supervised learning and vision $\&$ language, we keep the encoder weights frozen and learn a linear regressor and the prompts \cite{wang2023exploring}, respectively.
+We train Effnet-2C-MLSP using images at $512\times384$px and $1024\times768$px resolutions.
+These are generated by down-scaling $3840\times2160$ crops from our dataset, which are symmetrically zero-padded for those images with insufficient height, which replicates the training approach from the original paper.
+For the other models, we use (zero-padded) square patches of size $2160$px, except for HyperIQA \cite{su2020blindly}, which employs $224$px crops.

 We employ multiple metrics for performance evaluation, namely Kendall's Rank Correlation Coefficient (KRCC), Pearson’s Linear Correlation Coefficient (PLCC), Spearman’s Rank-order Correlation Coefficient (SRCC), Root Mean Squared Error (RMSE), and Mean Absolute Error (MAE).
-We do not apply logistic regression to the predictions before computing PLCC, as the model fitting results are hard to reproduce across different works \cite{kastryulin2022pytorch}.
-Additionally, we assess the computational efficiency of the models by measuring the number of Multiply-Accumulations operations (MACs) required for a forward pass with an input image size of $3840\times2160$ pixel.
+We do not apply logistic regression to the predictions before computing the PLCC.
+Additionally, we assess the computational efficiency of the models by measuring the number of Multiply-Accumulations operations (MACs)\footnote{We rely on the \texttt{ptflops} library for measuring the MACs.} required for a forward pass with an input image size of $3840\times2160$ pixel.

+We report the results on the validation and test set in \cref{tab:validation_model_performance} and \cref{tab:test_model_performance}, respectively.
+Based on their performance metrics, the overall method ranking is similar between the validation and test subsets.
+However, due to the sampling strategy, the test set contains a wider MOS range, leading to higher correlations.